-Figure 7-3.
-Over-Capacity Limit Switch
+Figure 7-3b.
+Over-Capacity Limit Switch ("D" Frame)

-To adjust the limit switch setting, simply loosen the locking nut (see Figure 7-3) and then either loosen or tighten the adjustment bolt into the overload base to achieve the desired setting.
-Loosening the adjustment bolt will increase the load required to trip the limit switch plunger while tightening will reduce this setting.
+To adjust the limit switch setting, simply loosen the locking nut (see Figure 7-3) and then either loosen or tighten the adjustment bolt into the overload beam to achieve the desired setting.
+Loosening the adjustment bolt will reduce the load required to trip the limit switch plunger while tightening will increase this setting.
 Only very small adjustment is required.
 Adjusting the limit switch setting to increase the capacity limit beyond 125% is not permitted.